-I did a lot of traveling to Germany, Vietnam, Hawaii, Okinawa, and within the US training Army personnel on our new personnel computer system that was used by all the Army Divisions.
-It was such a great assignment.
+In implementing our new computer system, I took a training team to Germany, Vietnam, Hawaii, Okinawa, and the US.
+It was such an excellent assignment.
 I had some of the most rewarding years of my life and wouldn't trade it for anything.

-Jeremiah Lowe securing flag stripes and Union along with high quality glue.
+Jeremiah securing flag stripes with the Union.
 They are well made.

-We love building these beautiful American Rustic Wooden Flags (36" x 19.5") here in Bella Vista, Arkansas.
-When my Grandson, Jeremiah, and I built our first rustic wooden American flag for his father, I knew we had something special.
-It was so beautiful and well done.
-Our flags are made with pine, not plywood, and made here in the good old USA!
-These beautiful wooden flags take between 7 to 8 hours to build and sell quickly.
+We love building our beautiful wooden Flags (36" x 19.5") here in Bella Vista, Arkansas.
+When my Grandson, Jeremiah, and I created our first flag for his father, I knew we had something special.
+It was so beautiful and well made.
+They are built with pine, not plywood or pallet wood, and made here in the good old USA!
+They take about 7 hours to build and sell quickly.
 Once you place an order, we provide an estimated delivery date.

-Here is a brief overview of the build process:
+Here is a brief overview of our build process:

 We buy pinewood, cut and rip a 1" x 12" x 10' into flag stripes.
-Then we burn, stain, and glue the stripes and the Union together using the best glue on the market.
-We keep the flag in our wood presses for 18-24 hours, along with nailed supporting back braces, that are also glued to the back of the flag.
-Next we put a clear protective coating on the front of the flag and let it dry for 24 hours.
-Finally we add a strong hanger system so when you buy the flag, it is ready to be hung.
+Then we burn, stain, and glue the stripes and Union together using the best glue on the market.
+We keep the flag in our wood presses for at least 5-6 hours, along with nailing and gluing the back braces.
+Next, we put a clear protective coating on the flag and let it dry for a few hours.
+Finally, we add a robust hanger system, so it is ready to be hung.

-Our business grew via word of mouth, Facebook, and then through our website.
+Our business grew from word of mouth, Facebook, and then through our website.
 We are making them as fast as we can, and they take about 7 hours to build.
-They are made in my home in Bella Vista, Arkansas which is in Northwest Arkansas (NWA), near Bentonville (home of Walmart) and Rogers.
+We make them in my home in Bella Vista, Arkansas, which is in Northwest Arkansas (NWA), near Bentonville (home of Walmart) and Rogers.

-Our rustic wooden flags are 3 feet wide and 19.5 inches tall and are very well constructed.
+Our well-constructed flags are 3 feet wide and 19.5 inches tall.
 They are designed to be displayed inside but can be placed outside in a protected environment.
-Just watch them closely so they are not damaged.
+Just watch them closely, so they are not damaged.

 Thanks for looking at our website!